Warrior Infantry Fighting Vehicle

 With development complete, GKN, Vickers Defence Systems, Royal Ordnance and Alvis participated in the production contract.
 Instead of caving in to pressure to reduce the cost per vehicle GKN stuck to their original bid price, emphasising quality.
 It would prove to be a winning strategy, GKN won the £1 billion contract in 1984 and MCV-80 became Warrior.
 Production started at GKN in Telford in 1986, the first production vehicle shown below.

-The original order was for 280 vehicles with the balance to 1,053 following after completion.
+The original order was for 280 vehicles with the balance of 1,053 following completion.
 It was hoped that a 1,800 strong fleet would eventually completely replace FV432 in the nine 9 newly formed Armoured Infantry Battalions, but the costs meant the FV432 would have to continue on in secondary roles.
 An Armoured Infantry Battalion would, therefore, comprise 3 distinct families of armoured vehicles: CVR(T), Warrior and FV432 plus the various odds and sods of B Vehicles likes trucks and Land Rovers.

 The first unit to receive Warrior was 1st Battalion Grenadier Guards in Germany, followed by 1st Battalion the Staffordshire Regiment between 1987 and 1988.